seanpburke/Nifty/README.txt

 ================================================================================
 WIN32 Notes

+Nifty can be built for WIN32 using MinGW.
+Earlier versions of Nifty were buildable using Visual Studio 6, and as far as I know, this is still possible, but I have not tried to build the current release with Visual Studio.

+I recommend the pthread_win32 library to provide the POSIX pthread API.
-Nifty provides its own pthread emulation layer for use on WIN32, which we call nft_win32.
+MinGW provides a pthread_win32 package, or you can obtain sources from the project site http://sourceware.org/pthreads-win32/.
+Alternatively, Nifty does provide an optional pthread emulation layer for use on WIN32, which we call nft_win32.

 In comparison to pthread_win32, nft_win32 has many limitations, so you should use pthread_win32 if that is at all possible.
-We have coded the Nifty packages to work within the limitations of nft_win32, and if you wish to use it, you you should study the warnings in nft_win32.h, in order to understand those limitations.
+We have coded the Nifty packages to work within the limitations of nft_win32, and if you wish to use it, you should study the warnings in nft_win32.h.
+Nifty builds on MinGW using nft_win32 by default, so you will need to make adjustments in order to use pthread_win32.

-I do intend to provide a MINGW makefile for WIN32 development, but that is still in the future.
-Up to now, I have built nft_win32 using Visual Studio 6.